Kenneth-lekeanyi/eks-cicd-demo/README.md

 - You should be able to see some git commands
 - with that we have installed all those softwares in our machine.

+# Section 2: Set up EKS cluster and not groups.

+- There are a series of commands to run in order to set up the EKS cluster.
+All these commands are found in this Git Repo file.